For Managers and Supervisors

-- See the policy index to locate the Worker's Compensation policy for a specific employee group.
+- Policy: See the policy index to locate the Worker's Compensation policy for a specific employee group.

 Summary: IU recognizes its responsibility to provide a safe and healthful working environment.
 This includes efforts to promptly investigate and address health and safety issues, providing training and safety equipment for employees who perform dangerous tasks, and providing information on hazardous materials.

-- See the policy index to locate the health and safety policy for certain employee groups.
+- Policy: See the policy index to locate the health and safety policy for certain employee groups.

-- Web: Office of Environmental Health and Safety
+- Web: Indiana University Environmental Health and Safety

 - Poster: Safety and Health Protection on the Job - English | Spanish